Scrumbledore/Dinder/README.md

 npm run server
 ```

-secrets.json file is location for API keys and not commited as part of this repo.
-Contributers are expected to acquire their own API keys for local development.
+The secrets.json file is the location for API keys and not committed as part of this repo.
+Contributors are expected to acquire their own API keys for local development.
 API keys current sign on server instance and are called when referenced.

 #### Compiling and Deploying with the React-Native Package Manager
 This project targets both Android and iOS devices, and as such requires slightly different methods for compiling and installing.
 Follow the [recommended guidelines](https://facebook.github.io/react-native/releases/0.21/docs/getting-started.html) to setup your dev environment.